 Independence

 In contrast to Homework assignments, you must work completely independently on this project – do not discuss your approach, your code, or your results with any other students, and do not use the discussion board for questions related to this project.
-If questions do arise, please email the instructor and lead TAs.
+If questions do arise, please email the instructor and lead TA.

 Context